jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab6/README.md

   * Jfrog instance username : username for accessing your jfrog platform instance with deployment privileges

-  * Jfrog instance username : password for accessing your jfrog platform instance
+  * Jfrog instance password : password for accessing your jfrog platform instance

   * Docker Virtual Repository name : Please provide this as "swampup-docker".
 This is the name of the virtual repository which you created in Step3 of Lab2